aashi0114/sleep-apnea-detection/README.md

 If you use this code, please cite the preprint:

-> Gupta, A. (2026). *A Low-Cost, Interpretable Machine-Learning System for Sleep Apnea Detection Using ECG and SpO₂ Signals.* Zenodo.
-[DOI]
+> Gupta, A. (2026). *A Low-Cost, Interpretable Machine-Learning System for Sleep Apnea Detection Using ECG and SpO₂ Signals.* Zenodo. https://doi.org/10.5281/zenodo.21343611

 ---